pranaysuyash/sig_ext_fastapi_react/docs/COPY_DECK.md

 - “Do I need an account?”
 No — purchase and usage work locally.
 - “Can I buy once?”
 Yes — Lifetime license is available.
 - “Is there a trial?”
 No — you can preview results in-app.
 We offer a 30‑day money‑back guarantee instead.
+ - “Do I get updates?”
+Yes — Lifetime covers all offline app updates.
+ - “How is this different from Adobe/DocuSign?”
+See comparison on the page.

 ## In‑App Copy
 - Status (idle): “Ready — open an image to begin.”